diku-dk/futhark-book/language.rst

 -------

 When most programmers think of module systems, they think of rather utilitarian systems for namespace control and splitting programs across multiple files.
 And in most languages, the module system is indeed little more than this.
-But in Futhark, we have adopted an ML-style higher-order module system that permits *abstraction* over modules.
-The module system is not just a method for organising Futhark programs, but also a powerful facility for writing generic code.
+But in Futhark, we have adopted an ML-style higher-order module system that permits *abstraction* over modules :cite:`Elsman:2018:SIH:3243631.3236792`.
+The module system is not just a method for organising Futhark programs, it is also a powerful facility for writing generic code.
+Most importantly, all module language constructs are eliminated from the program at compile time, thus, there is no overhead involved with making use of the module language features.

 Simple Modules
 ~~~~~~~~~~~~~~